 If you’re really a Facebook whiz, you could skip buying a Facebook ad and just self-promote on social media.
 With either your business Facebook page or your own personal page, you could reach thousands of people as they shop for insurance.

 If Twitter is more your style, you could also do free self-promotion here.
 Use hashtags to get a wider reach and be sure to mention your limited-time bonus or reward for getting a quote.

-If you really need to drum up more sales for your insurance agency, consider cross-selling to your own existing customer base.
+If you really need to drum up new insurance sales strategies, consider cross-selling to your own existing customer base.
 Cross-selling current clients are some of the easiest sales you can make.
 Call to verify contact info and let them know about specials they may qualify for.

 Consider taking a dive into your old leads.
 Look at the x-dates and call the folks whose policies are due for renewal.
 They may have said “no” the last time you talked to them, but a lot can change in six to 24 months.

 Just because you’ve exhausted your current book of business is no reason to give up.
-Here are even more ways to make your sales quota.
+Here are even more insurance sales strategies to make your sales quota.

 Put the word out to your social circle that you need to make some sales.
 Ask for referrals that are going to be a good match.
 Tell your friends about your ideal client.
-It will get you referrals that are a better fit of rates and products for your agency.
+It will get you referrals that are a better fit for what your agency offers.